 Anker Anker 521 Portable Power Station Upgraded with LiFePO4 Battery, 256Wh 6-Port PowerHouse, 300W (Peak 600W) Solar Generator (Solar Panel Optional), 2 AC Outlets, 60W USB-C PD Output, Outdoor Generator - Portable Power Stations

-Bottom Line: Anker 521 is the better choice.
-It offers a slightly higher 256Wh capacity and is lighter at 8.
+Bottom Line: Anker Anker 521 is the better choice.
+It offers a slightly higher capacity at 256Wh compared to GRECELL's 230Wh and is significantly more affordable at $149.

 Key Differences